pippinbarr/cart253-2018/course_information/Course-Resources.md

 - CART 253 is designed to be more or less a complete introduction to programming
 - Some of the resources may help with different explanations or more information
 - If something feels like it's just confusing you __stop reading it__ and just come to class and ask questions
+- __If you find something amazing to add to this then let us know!__

 ## p5